open-telemetry/community/assets.md

 - Used to manage the OpenTelemetry community calendar and Zoom
 - Owned by the governance committee

+### Project Google account: opentelemetry.calendar.owner@gmail.com

+- Used to own calendar-related things (a separate account account is used just for this since it gets a lot of email calendar invites).
+- Owned by the governance committee

 ## Bot accounts

 ### Easy CLA